Renee0801/Fan-Montiel/StatusReport.md

 We identified merge keys:
 - Player name
 - Club
 However, we have not finalized our merged dataset because we want to compare the one we currenlty have with another one we plan on doing with OpenRefine.
-Our in progress merged dataset is here: (LINK)
+Our in progress merged dataset is found in our jupyter notebook in cell #47.
+Notebook can be found in our tag as is labeled "Dataset Work".

 ## 4. Create Derived Variables
 **Status: Partially started**